ronaldoussoren/pyobjc/docs/index.rst

 PyObjC is regularly tested on macOS 10.14 and should work on macOS 10.9 or later for the i386 and x86_64 architectures.

+PyObjC only supports macOS, and is not supported on other platforms (iOS, Linux, ...)

 General documentation
 =====================